-South African born and raised, my professional background spans 15 years of experience in media, corporate communications and the agricultural development sector.
-I received a B.A. in film production from the internationally award-winning film school AFDA, in South Africa, and an M.A. in Middle Eastern History from Tel-Aviv University.
-In the past decade I have worked extensively throughout Africa, Asia, the Middle East, and the U.S. In 2017 I relocated to the U.S. to pursue a PhD.
+South African born and raised, my professional background is as a communications specialist and educator in a diverse range of fields and spans fifteen years of experience in educational media, corporate communications, and agricultural education and development.
+I received a B.A. in film production from the internationally award-winning film school AFDA in South Africa and an M.A. in Middle Eastern History from Tel-Aviv University.
+I have worked extensively throughout Africa, Asia, the Middle East, and in 2017, relocated to the U.S.

 I am passionate about effecting social change through communal engagement with artistic mediums of cultural expression, storytelling, and ritual connection to place.